GooFit/GooFit/docs/documentation.md

 where \f$P_i\f$
 is the PDF value for event \f$i\f$.

-To get a binned fit, you should create a `BinnedDataSet` instead of the `UnbinnedDataSet`; the procedure is otherwise the same.
-Notice that the `BinnedDataSet` will use the number of bins that its constituent `Variable`s have at the moment of its creation.
-Supplying a `BinnedDataSet` to a `GooPdf` (which is the base class of all the `FooPdf` classes such as `GaussianPdf`) will, by default, make it do a binned negative-log-likelihood fit, in which the goodness-of-fit criterion is the sum of the logarithms of the Poisson probability of
+To get a binned fit, you should create a GooFit::BinnedDataSet instead of the GooFit::UnbinnedDataSet; the procedure is otherwise the same.
+Notice that the GooFit::BinnedDataSet will use the number of bins that its constituent GooFit::Variables have at the moment of its creation.
+Supplying a GooFit::BinnedDataSet to a GooFit::GooPdf (which is the base class of all the `FooPdf` classes such as `GaussianPdf`) will, by default, make it do a binned negative-log-likelihood fit, in which the goodness-of-fit criterion is the sum of the logarithms of the Poisson probability of